Day 5 - Cropping - the most critical step

 7. Tap on the tick mark when you are happy with the crop

-The wide angle of the smartphone cameras allows you to capture more context, then later zoom in to crop and recompose it.
+The wide-angle of the smartphone camera allows you to capture more context, then later zoom in to crop and recompose it.
 Zooming in at the time of capture can result in missing out on the context for storytelling.

 The benefit of zooming could be to get closer to the subject, isolate the subject and fill the frame.
 Portraits can be so much more intimate when they are close up.